-Identify your company's stakeholders and their needs in order to gain support for your program, and develop a communication strategy for critical information.
+Identify your company's stakeholders and their needs in order to gain support for your program and develop a communication strategy for critical information.
 A corporate-level decision with support from regional and local offices can initiate a managed travel program.

 Solicit input from road warriors and infrequent travelers, global and domestic travelers, travelers from different countries and travelers across generations.
 Plan to deploy consistently across operating companies and affiliates.
 Fundamentals include a well-communicated formal policy, travel management company support, dedicated internal staff, negotiated supplier agreements, a business intelligence system that provides pre- and post-trip data, an online booking tool, a marketing and traveler education strategy and a preferred or required payment and expense process, the only true measure of travelers' spending.

-A. Establish a vision and set goals.
+- A. Establish a vision and set goals.
 The program should work within the company culture and align with its goals.
 Base travel program and policy decisions on those goals.
-Start with:

-- 1. What are our greatest business priorities, and how can traveling for business support these? - 2.
+Start with: - 1.
+What are our greatest business priorities, and how can traveling for business support these? - 2.
 How can you reduce costs while enabling business results? - 3.
 How should resources support the company's growth markets and expansion plans? - 4.
 How will the company's hiring trend affect travel costs? - 5.
 How will the program support or lead enterprisewide priorities like sustainability, employee health and well-being and risk management? - 6.
 How can travel resources be leveraged to increase shareholder value? - B. Build a stakeholder network. - 1.
 Identify a senior-level champion to endorse the program. - 2.
 Engage the stakeholders, listen to their business priorities and spot the overlaps.
 Collaborate to create a greater all-round experience for your travelers and company. - 3.
-Consider a council of stakeholders, comprised not only of senior-level officials but also employees from the operating-units across the company. - C. Understand potential program models. - Mandated program: The least flexible for travelers, this model is defined by tight policies with front-end controls and back-end reporting to ensure compliance and senior management support; a well-integrated travel agency and/or online booking tool that travelers must use; leverage with suppliers, integration of payment and expense processes and tools; data-driven decisions; a demand management strategy; and crisis management protocols. - 2.
-Exception-based program: Companies using this approach have policies and controls; limited and defined managerial discretion; pre- and post-trip expense management; required use of a travel agency and/or online booking tool; leverage with suppliers; integration of payment and expense processes and tools; datadriven decisions; a demand management strategy; and crisis management protocols. - Guidelines: This option includes policies that define guidelines; managerial discretion post-expense; some use of an agency; supplier programs based on spend; limited technology with perhaps a low use level of preferred online booking tools; a defined form of payment; and limited use of travel data.
+Consider a council of stakeholders, comprised not only of senior-level officials but also employees from the operating-units across the company.

+C. Understand potential program models.

+1. Mandated program: The least flexible for travelers, this model is defined by tight policies with front-end controls and back-end reporting to ensure compliance and senior management support; a well-integrated travel agency and/or online booking tool that travelers must use; leverage with suppliers, integration of payment and expense processes and tools; data-driven decisions; a demand management strategy; and crisis management protocols.